Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 The market growth of the ride-sharing industry is influenced by several factors including urbanization, the rise of the gig economy, and changing consumer preferences towards transport service options.

-Additionally, concerns about traffic congestion and the high costs associated with Car ownership are being reconsidered by many as they shift towards more sustainable options like car sharing and ridesharing.
+Additionally, concerns about traffic congestion and the high costs associated with car ownership are being reconsidered by many as they shift towards more sustainable options like car sharing and ridesharing.

 What are the market dynamics affecting the ride-sharing industry?